liuyangc3/note-book/applications/k8s/aws-load-balancer-controller.md

 I think the reason is wafv2 service is not in private link, so controller can not access the API. but why it create a classic ELB?

+This issue list all the service used in controller https://github.com/kubernetes-sigs/aws-load-balancer-controller/issues/1855

 ```go
 // pkg/service/model_builder.go
 func (b *defaultModelBuilder) Build(ctx context.Context, service *corev1.Service) (core.Stack, *elbv2model.LoadBalancer, error) {